Ogiwara-CostlierRain464/geometry2/README.md

 Q4.
 I want to use this package in read workload.

 A4.
-You have to recompile tf2_py, tf2_ros, rviz, and tf with `-MMD -MP` flag and reinstall them,
+You have to recompile tf2_py, tf2_ros, rviz, and tf with `-MMD -MP` flag and reinstall them.